melonproject-archive/melonjs/README.md

 ## Usage

+Throughout these examples, we'll be using `address` variables to refer to the deployed versions of various Melon Protocol contracts specific an active fund.
+Though these are accessible via the blockchain and the `Hub` contract, they're also indexed on IPFS and accessible freely through the MelonGQL pacakge.

 It's worth defining some primitives that will be used frequently when interacting with both the Ethereum blockchain in general and the Melon Protocol in particular.

 #### Environment

 This class contextualizes where you're doing the work.
 Its constructor function requires the network on which you're working (this will be a testnet of some sort or the Ethereum mainnet if you're cooking with gas) and a deployment `config` file that specifies the addresses of the current Melon Protocol contracts, the ERC-20 tokens that are tradeable on Melon, and the exchanges upon which they're traded.
 A copy of one of these files can be found in the `/examples` directory in this repo.

 ```javascript
 const { Eth } = require('web3-eth');